apecloud/kubeblocks/docs/user_docs/observability/monitor-database.md

    kbcli addon disable victoria-metrics-agent
    ```

-### View the web console by kbcli

-### View the web console by Integration
+### Integrate Dashboard and Alert Rules

 Kubeblocks provides Grafana Dashboards and Prometheus AlertRules for mainstream engines, which you can obtain from [the repository](https://github.com/apecloud/kubeblocks-mixin), or convert and customize according to your needs.

 For the importing method, refer to the tutorials of your third-party monitoring service.

-### Enable the monitoring function for a database
+## Enable the monitoring function for a database

 The monitoring function is enabled by default when a database is created.
 The open-source or customized Exporter is injected after the monitoring function is enabled.
 This Exporter can be found by Prometheus server automatically and scrape monitoring indicators at regular intervals.
+You can change mysql as `postgresql`, `mongodb`, `redis` to create a cluster of other database engines.

 * For a new cluster, run the command below to create a database cluster.